dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 Transaction Payload
 -------------------

-All Grid Track and Trace transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.
+All dgc-platform Track and Trace transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.

 .. code-block:: protobuf